 The ability to comprehensive handle data is one of the most significant aspects of the use of this software, because of the computer's capacity to accurately record the enormous amounts of data derived from a single textual tradition (for a comparison between manual and computer-assisted methods, see Bordalejo and Vázquez 2020).
 And yet, the open possibility of continued testing of different approaches (including different models of phylogenetic inference) cannot be underestimated.
 Through the years, the Canterbury Tales Project researchers have done precisely this by employing multiple methods with the same dataset.
 Peter Robinson experimented with other software, such as SplitsTree (Huson and Bryant 2006), which I also tested for my work on the order of the Tales (Bordalejo 2003).
 PAUP (Swofford 2003) produced clearer results than SplitsTree and has become the standard tool for Canterbury Tales Project research.
-Although serious effort has gone into the development of software specializing in literary and historical textual transmission, neither RHM (Roos and Heikkila 2009) nor SemStem (Roos and Zou 2011) has yet been made widely available.
-We have already incorporated some tools to facilitate computer-assisted stemmatic analysis, and we continue conversations for the integration of stemmatological software into Textual Communities.
-Our aim is to present a seamless interface to the users with the file conversion happening in the background in a similar way to which we currently convert the apparatus output into a NEXUS file.
+Although serious effort has gone into the development of software specializing in literary and historical textual transmission, neither RHM (Roos and Heikkila 2009) nor SemStem (Roos and Zou 2011) has yet been made widely available Tools to facilitate computer-assisted stemmatological analysis have been incorporated into Textual Communities, while Robinson continues conversations for the integration of stemmatological software into the system.
+The software aims to present a seamless interface to the users with the file conversion happening in the background in a similar way to which it currently converts the apparatus output into a NEXUS file.
 The plan is to integrate the software within Textual Communities to facilitate its use through a single interface and to produce results ready for display as part of digital editions produced using the Textual Communities API.